 How to prove harassment with ONRECORD

-At ONRECORD, we have developed a series of online resources to help you record and gather evidence to prove you are being harassed or bullied.
-We have a free app which can you download and use, offering a simple and confidential way to gather the evidence you need.
+At ONRECORD, we have developed a series of online tools to help you record and gather evidence to prove you are being harassed or bullied.
+We have a free app which can you download and use, offering a discreet and convenient way to gather the evidence you need.

-To find out more about our evidence gathering tools, click here, or read our top tips below for how to prove harassment.
+To find out more about our evidence gathering tools, click here [sign up page], or read our top tips below for how to prove harassment.

-- Refer to the list of behaviours that define harassment at work and use ONRECORD to make a record every time one of them occurs.
+- Refer to the list of behaviours [on the harassment service page] and use ONRECORD to make a record every time one of them occurs.

 - You may want to use different labels to separately record different kinds of behaviour.
 For example you could keep records of undermining your competency, excluding you from other team members, being criticised in front of colleagues or whatever different kinds of trouble you are suffering.
 Sorting events under different labels will make it easier for a reader to see the extent and frequency of each problem and seriousness of each incident.